goutamkalburgi/Plag-Detector/README.md

 - **Note**: Solely relying on MOSS scores without manual verification is discouraged.
 The scores indicate potential areas of concern, not definitive plagiarism.
 - Results are stored on the MOSS server for up to 14 days.
 After which, they might be removed to free up space.

+## Non-commercial Statement

+Non-commercial Statement: This application was developed for educational and academic purposes and is not intended for commercial use.
+It leverages the open-source capabilities of MOSS, honoring its non-commercial nature.

 ## About the Developer

 **Goutamkumar Kalburgi** is a seasoned Software Developer with a profound passion for building communities.
 Holding a Master's degree in Computer Science, he boasts years of experience in the software industry, adept in various programming languages, databases, tools, and platforms.
 With a keen interest in constant learning and adapting, Goutamkumar stands out as a proficient professional in the field.